New York State Route 213: Rosendale to Kingston

 In Rosendale, NY 213 intersects with the southern terminus of CR 26A (Cottekill Road) and becomes a two-lane residential roadway.
 Paralleling Rondout Creek, NY 213 intersects with the southern terminus of the first segment of CR 7 (Binnewater Road).
 A short distance after the junction, the Rosendale trestle crosses over NY 213 as it enters downtown Rosendale.
 In downtown Rosendale, NY 213 becomes a two-lane residential street, bending northeast into a junction with NY 32.
-At this junction, NY 213 becomes concurrent with NY 32, crosses over Roundout Creek once again, and proceed south through downtown Rosendale.
+At this junction, NY 213 becomes concurrent with NY 32, crosses over Rondout Creek once again, and proceed south through downtown Rosendale.
 Passing the Town of Rosendale Recreation Center, NY 32 and NY 213 continue through Rosendale as a two-lane residential street.
 A short distance later, the routes enter the hamlet of Tillson.